OTAs

 The state of New York defines short-term rentals as renting dwellings for less than 30 consecutive days.
 But for tax purposes, they are defined as reservations of fewer than 90 consecutive days.

-At the state level, short-term rentals are regulated by New York State Multiple Dwelling Law, which doesn’t allow short-term rentals in residential multifamily buildings—”Class A” multiple dwellings.
+At the state level, short-term rentals are regulated by the New York State Multiple Dwelling Law, which prohibits them in residential multifamily buildings—“Class A” multiple dwellings.
 But it might be possible to rent out a room within most apartment buildings if the permanent resident lives there during the guest’s stay.
 So owner-occupied rentals of part of a property might be an option if all parts of the apartment are available to the paying guest.

 Licensing and taxes